ABBREVIATIONS USED IN THE DISCOGRAPHICAL HEADINGS

 [8-track]: 8-track cartridge

-[CD]: CD-only release (only used with releases prior to the universality of CDs)
+[CD]: CD-only release (for releases prior to the universality of CDs)

 EP: a record with more than three and fewer than seven songs